-Frogmouth pockets, also called western pockets or full top pockets, were popular on trousers in the 1960s and 1970s.
+Frogmouth pockets, also called cross pockets, western pockets or full top pockets, were popular on trousers in the 1960s and 1970s.
 As opposed to traditional on-seam or slanted pockets that are accessed from the side, frogmouth pockets are accessed from the front like pockets on jeans.
 But unlike pockets on jeans, frogmouth pockets are not curved.
 They are slightly slanted down across the front, and offset down from the waistband so the pocket is in the middle of the hips rather than on top of the hips.
-On lower-rise trousers the frogmouth pockets don’t need to be offset from the waistband.
+On lower-rise trousers the frogmouth pockets don’t need to be offset as far from the waistband.

 Whilst pleated trousers can’t have frogmouth pockets, both flat front and darted front trousers can.
-Frogmouth pockets and darts aren’t often seen together, but Sean Connery’s grey trousers in You Only Live Twice have a dart above the middle of the frogmouth pockets.
+Frogmouth pockets and darts aren’t often seen together, but Sean Connery’s grey trousers have a dart above the middle of the frogmouth pockets.
 Darts can also be along the front edge of the pocket, which is how the brown trousers in Goldfinger are made.
-Roger Moore’s trousers in The Persuaders have offset jetted frogmouth pockets that cut through the front dart, which is in the middle above the trousers’ leg crease.
+Roger Moore’s trousers in The Persuaders have offset jetted cross pockets that cut through the front dart, which is in the middle above the trousers’ leg crease.